tiprankstipranks

 Brand / Reputation - Risk 1

 Our reputation and globally recognized brands are critical to our success.
-Our reputation depends on a number of factors, including the quality of our offerings, the level of trust we maintain with our consumers and our ability to successfully innovate.
+Our reputation depends on a number of factors, including the quality of our content, services and other offerings, the level of trust we maintain with our consumers and our ability to successfully innovate.
 Because our brands engage consumers across our businesses, damage to our reputation or brands in one business may have an impact on our others and, because some of our brands are recognized around the world, brand damage may not be locally contained.
-Significant negative claims or publicity regarding Paramount or its business decisions, operations, practices, content, products, social responsibility and culture, management, employees, business partners and individuals associated with the content we create and/or license, as well as our inability to adequately prepare for or respond to such negative claims or publicity, may damage our brands or reputation, even if such claims are untrue.
+Our reputation and brands may be damaged by significant negative claims or publicity regarding Paramount or its business decisions, operations, practices, content, products, social responsibility and culture, management, employees, business partners and individuals associated with the content we create and/or license, even if such claims are untrue, as well as by our inability to adequately prepare for or respond to such negative claims or publicity.
+Additionally, social media continues to impede our ability to meaningfully investigate, respond to and address negative publicity, including actual or perceived incidents, in light of the speed with which such publicity is disseminated.
 Damage to our reputation or brands could impact our sales, number of viewers, users and other customers, business opportunities, profitability, retention, recruiting and the trading prices of our Common Stock.

 Production